 Rather than figure out who sits next to who at a wedding, couples will often put certain people together and assign them a table name or number.
 This allows guests to choose their actual seat at a table, but allows the couple to keep feuding relatives apart or group those with similar interests together.

 Not every couple chooses to assign seats or tables to their guests.
 Instead, they may reserve several tables near the front for close family and special guests and then allow other guests the freedom to choose their own reception seats.
-This eliminates a lot of stress for the couple, while allowing their guests the ability to choose who to sit near.
-However, if you have several guests who don't know many other guests, it may be uncomfortable for them to try and find a seat, and close friends without a reserved table may end up in the back of the reception hall.
+This eliminates a lot of stress for the couple while allowing their guests the ability to choose who to sit near.
+However, if you have several guests who don't know many other guests, it may be uncomfortable for them to find a seat, and close friends without a reserved table may end up in the back of the banquet room or reception hall.

 Honor All Your Guests